Larawiz/docs/docs/model.md

 ## Custom Model

-Custom Models gives you full control on the Model itself by explicitly telling which columns you want to create by separating the columns from the rest of the Model configuration.
+Custom Models gives you full control on the Model itself.
+Just explicitly tell which columns you want to create by separating the columns from the rest of the Model configuration.
 Since Larawiz hands-off the columns to you, this comes with some small _drawbacks_:

 * [Primary key](model-columns/primary-key.md) must be issued manually.
 * [Timestamps](model-columns/timestamps.md) must be issued manually.